Uniswap/docs/docs/sdk/v3/guides/advanced/04-range-orders.md

 )
 ```

-This nearest Tick will most likely not **exactly** match our Price target.
+This nearest Tick will most likely not **exactly** match our Price target but should be quite close.

 Depending on our personal preferences we can either err on the higher or lower side of our target by adding or subtracting the `tickSpacing` if the initializable Tick is lower or higher than the theoretically closest Tick.